cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ![Gradius' Option Seed](https://puu.sh/HLj6S.png)
 **Gradius' Option Seed**
 - A new Green Item added to Risk of Rain 2.
 Upon acquiring this item, 2 Option Seeds will spawn for the player.
-They have a chance to duplicate the survivor's attacks.
+They will duplicate the survivor's attacks for a % of damage dealt.
 - The Option Seed is a fragment of the completed version of it.
 While it is in its younger stage, it is more organic than mechanical.
-- Only offensive skills of survivors can be duplicated.
+- Only offensive skills of vanilla survivors can be duplicated.
-- The API makes it possible to implement customized skill behavior.
+- The API makes it possible to implement customized skill behavior, even with non-offensive ones.
 - Documentation is available for other mod creators with modded survivors.
 Check the [wiki](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki).

 ![Beam Drone](https://puu.sh/GQz08.png)